TakumiXD/Advent-of-Code-2022/README.md

 ### Day 17
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA "ONLY" TOOK ME A LITTLE OVER 9 HOURS BUT I SURVIVED
 Got the caching hint for part 2 from Reddit.
-When will be the next day I solve a puzzle on my own :(